 - Overcome roadblocks that impede the conduct of clinical and translational research

 - Expedite translation of biomedical, psycho-social and economic discoveries into interventions

 - Improve efficiency and quality across the translational research spectrum.

 Clarifying What Translational Research Means for the Tufts CTSI Pilot Studies Program

-The Tufts CTSI Pilot Studies Program “seeks proposals for innovative, high impact, translational science projects with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.”
-Applicants are strongly encouraged to focus on one of our Priority Program areas, integrating special populations into research and/or the development of new translational research methods across the T.5-T4 spectrum.
+The 2018 Tufts CTSI Pilot Studies Program sought “proposals for innovative, high impact, translational science projects with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.”
+Applicants were strongly encouraged to focus on one of our Signature Program areas, integrating special populations into research and/or the development of new translational research methods across the T.5-T4 spectrum.